dotnet/runtime/docs/workflow/building/libraries/cross-building.md

 Build artifacts can be found in `artifacts/bin/microsoft.netcore.app.runtime.<TargetOS>-<BuildArch>/<BuildType>/runtimes/<TargetOS>-<BuildArch>/lib/net7.0/`.
 For more details on the build configurations see [project-guidelines](/docs/coding-guidelines/project-guidelines.md).

-Note that next form is also allowed:

-    $ ./build.sh libs.sfx --arch arm --librariesConfiguration Release

 Both native and managed parts can be built at the same time with:

     $ ROOTFS_DIR=`pwd`/.tools/rootfs/arm ./build.sh --cross --arch arm --librariesConfiguration Release --subset libs.native+libs.sfx